monkoose/neocodeium/README.md

 ```

-Now you can use `Alt-f` in insert mode to accept codeium suggestions.
+Now you can use `Alt-f` in insert mode to accept suggestions.

-Enterprise users: you should receive portal and API URLs for Codeium from your company.
+Enterprise users: you should receive portal and API URLs for Windsurf from your company.
 Once you get them, add them to your config.
 This way `:NeoCodeium auth` will authenticate you on the right portal.
 For example,

 ```lua